Some basic thing, include the definition of metric entropy is introduced in my early blog.

 Now we arrive the central place of the proof:

-every partition could be refine by a partition with boundary of almost all cubes is parallel to the foliation.
-So we focus ourselves on the portion $latex \beta$ and all boundary of cubes in $latex \beta$ is parallel to the eigenvector.
+every partition could be refined by a partition with the boundary of almost all cubes is parallel to the foliation.
+So we focus ourselves on the portion $latex \beta$ and all boundaries of cubes in $latex \beta$ is parallel to the eigenvector.

 Under this situation, we need only estimate the numbers of $latex \vee_{i=1}^nT^i\beta$.
-Estimate it is not very difficult. we need only observe the following two thing:
+Estimating it is not very difficult. we need only observe the following two things:

 1.